 The relay buffer sizes can be configured from the Devo application.
-To do it, go to Administration → Relays, click the name of your relay and go to the Relay Config tab.
-Enter the required buffer sizes in the Process Memory Buffer (Megabytes) and Process Disk Buffer (Megabytes) fields.
+To do it, go to Administration → Relays, click the name of your relay and go to the Relay Output tab.
+Enter the required buffer sizes in the Memory buffer size (MB) and Disk buffer size (MB) fields.
 Learn more about the relay settings in Customizing In-House Relay settings.

-The new buffer that allows both memory and disk will be used if the value entered in the Process Disk Buffer field is higher than 0.
+The new buffer that allows both memory and disk will be used if the value entered in the Disk buffer size (MB) field is higher than 0.
 If the relay encounters any problem when sending data to the destination, it will first use the memory part first.
 When the memory buffer is filled up, the data is transferred to the disk, where more capacity should be available.

 Disk buffer stores the data in files in the following path /var/logt/buffer and local relay logs are stored in /var/logt/local so one option is to mount a data volume in /var/logt